About this course

 “I can’t believe how lucky I am to get to study here.
 After attending a four-year BA Drama program in CA, I wanted an intensive, short acting program as my post grad.
 I didn’t feel done with school and wanted training that would steep me in technique, stretch me as an actor, and crystalize my artistic goals."

 “I feel I have a foundation actor’s toolkit now…the classes at Bruford and all the teachers have been absolutely incredible.
 We have learnt so much and grown so much as people as well as actors”

 You will be taught by a team of experienced industry experts and practitioners.

 How to Apply

-Please click here to apply for September 2018 starts.
+Please click here to apply for a September 2021 start.

 Contact email@example.com for further information.

 2020 - 2021 course fees:

 You will also be required to pay a £25 audition fee for this course.

 Please note that this course is not eligible for Student Finance England (SFE) funding.